 The good news, however, is that San Francisco’s Board of Supervisors is taking steps to make it easier for a bathhouse to operate in the city.
 In legislation passed by the Board of Supervisors in July 2020, and adopted by the Department of Public Health in January 2021, they have removed the mandate for inspections and the ban on locking doors, making traditional gay bathhouses possible.

-They are now finalizing zoning changes which will allow “Adult Sex Venues” (explicitly including bathhouses) to operate in broad areas of the city, including key locations in the Castro, Tenderloin and SOMA, where such venues would be most welcome and successful.
-You can follow the progress of the zoning changes here.
+They have also implemented zoning changes which allow “Adult Sex Venues” (ncluding bathhouses) to operate in broad areas of the city, including key locations in the Castro, Tenderloin and SOMA, where such venues would be most welcome and successful.
+You can learn more about the zoning changes here.

-The first impact of these changes is expected to be the opening of the new Eros SF Sex Club, an SF Legacy Business formerly located on Market Street.
-The new facility at 132 Turk Street is hoping to open in June, in time for SF Pride.
-Read about it here, and help make the move a reality here.
+The first impact of these changes was the opening of the new Eros SF Sex Club, an SF Legacy Business formerly located on Market Street.
+The new facility at 132 Turk Street opened in June, in time for SF Pride.
+Read about the move here, and visit the Club’s website here.

-Other adult sex venues are likely to follow.
+With the new zoning, other adult sex venues are likely to open in San Francisco.
 If you would like to create one in SOMA, the LEATHER & LGBTQ Cultural District would love to help you.
-Write to email@example.com for information.
+Write to firstname.lastname@example.org for information.